 - fruits and vegetables

-- slightly damaged packaging
+- Slightly damaged packages

-- wrong deliveries from suppliers
+- Wrong deliveries by suppliers

-- remaining samples from our quality department.
+- Remaining samples of our quality department.

-5. Where can organisations collect the products?
+5. Where can organisations pick up the products?

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.